GabrielCodeProject/pool/content/pages/home.md

 ---
 title: "Home"
-description: "Welcome to our site!
-Discover our promotions, who we are, and the services we offer."
+description: "Welcome to our site!"
 ---

 <!--
   This section is for your homepage carousel.
 In a real app, you might render images or cards here.